 We procrastinate and lack self discipline because we haven’t given ourselves the chance to get up to the point of feeling the good feeling.

-So just build self discipline until the good feelings sets in and you will see that will be the the strongest self-motivator.
+So just build self-discipline until the good feelings set in and you will see that will be the strongest self-motivator.

-The last trick is to building self discipline is just keep on getting back on track.
-Building self discipline is like building any other skill.
-You need to keep practicing.
+The last trick to building self-discipline is just to keep on getting back on track.
+Building self-discipline is like building any other skill.
+You need to keep practising.

 It is just your old habits that have been there for so long trying to dominate over what you are trying to change.
 Your old habits don’t want to change.

 So be prepared for it too.
 You may as well plan for failure.